waimea-cpy/kotlin-oop-task-2/README.md

-# Kotlin OOP Task 2 - Gnomes on Steps
+# Kotlin OOP Task 2 - Gnome Fight Club

-Gnomes are placed on some steps in the garden.
-The top step is #1, the lowest step is #10

-Rules:
-- Only one gnome can be on a step at a time
+Those gnomes have started a fight club!

+Notes:
+- Gnomes have a strength value from 1-10
+- Gnomes have a health level from 0-100
-- Gnomes can be shifted to different steps, but only if they are unoccupied
+- Gnomes can train to increase strength
-- Gnomes can be moved up and down the steps, but not above the top step (1), nor below the lowest (10)
-- If Gnomes are moving up/down, and the target step is occupied, they take the step before
+- When gnomes fight, they both lose health based on the strength of the opponent
+- Gnomes die when health is zero